Used Kubota Tractor Inspection Guide: Don’t Buy Without This

 ROPS Integrity

-The ROPS must be straight, not bent or twisted, with no drilled holes or welded modifications — any modification compromises the structural certification and makes it legally and practically non-compliant.
+The ROPS must be straight — not bent or twisted — with no drilled holes or welded modifications.
+Any modification compromises the structural certification.
 Look for chipped paint and severe rust at the base where it bolts to the axle housings.
 Elongated bolt holes suggest long-term stress and outdoor storage wear.

 Tires, Wheels, and Steering

-Inspect tread depth and evenness — deep, even lugs with no edge rounding are ideal.
+Inspect tread depth and evenness — deep even lugs with no edge rounding are ideal.
 Flex each sidewall and look for fine cracking, bulges, or cuts.
-Severe sidewall weather-checking on a low-hour machine suggests the tires are old regardless of what the meter says — age-cracked tires can fail suddenly under load.
-Jack each front corner slightly and rock the tire at 12/6 and 3/9 o’clock positions — obvious clunking or wobble indicates worn bearings or kingpins.
-With the engine running, turn the wheel lock-to-lock — no hard spots, growling, or delay in response.
+Severe sidewall weather-checking on a low-hour machine suggests the tires are old regardless of what the meter says.
+Jack each front corner slightly and rock the tire at 12/6 and 3/9 positions — obvious clunking or wobble indicates worn bearings or kingpins.
+Steering should be smooth lock-to-lock with no hard spots, growling, or delay.
+See our R4 vs R1 vs Turf Tires Guide to understand what tire type you’re buying.

 Swift-Tach and SSQA Mount Condition

-If the seller allows, cycle the loader on and off the tractor.
+Cycle the loader on and off the tractor if the seller allows.
 The stands should deploy easily, couplers should line up without forcing, and both sides should latch securely.
-Watch for misaligned towers, elongated bolt holes, or bent stands — these indicate rough removal or improper original assembly.
-The SSQA bucket latches should pivot fully and lock positively, with no egg-shaped pin holes from repeated hard use.
+Watch for misaligned towers, elongated bolt holes, or bent stands.
+The SSQA bucket latches should pivot fully and lock positively with no egg-shaped pin holes from repeated hard use.

 Loader Frame Inspection

 Sight down both loader arms from the front — they should mirror each other perfectly.
-Any twist or asymmetry means the loader has taken a hard hit at some point.
+Any twist or asymmetry means the loader has taken a hard hit.
 Examine the cross-tube and stress points at the tower bases for cracks, weld repairs, or twisted metal — especially on tractors that have done heavy digging or pallet fork work.
-On LA525 loaders specifically, there are documented owner reports of bending around the upper pin housings when heavily overloaded — scrutinize those weld areas closely.

 Hours, Pricing, and What to Pay

-Series Low Hours Mid Hours High Hours Rough Price Range (w/ loader)
+Series Low Hours Mid Hours High Hours Price Range (w/ loader)

 BX Series Under 300 hrs 300–1,000 hrs 1,000+ hrs $13,000–$22,000